 Political Ideology Influences Purchasing Decision

-For instance, a research shows that a consumer’s political ideology could influence purchasing decision.
+For instance, research shows that a consumer’s political ideology could influence a purchasing decision.
 As per the report, conservatism directs towards consumers purchasing products “that demonstrate that they are better than the others” as conservatives like to communicate their dominance.
 On the other hand, liberalism causes consumers to make purchases “that demonstrate their distinctiveness or individuality from the others” as liberals choose to communicate their uniqueness.
 This is according to Nailya Ordabayeva from Boston College and Daniel Fernandes from the Catholic University of Portugal.